fex01/ansible-gitserver/README.md

  szczecin_gitserver
  szczecin_raspbian
  ```
+ As you can see I have grouped my hosts by location (berlin & szczecin), by function (gitserver) and by OS (raspbian).
+This enables me to link them with variables based on groups, more about that in [Variables](#variables).

 #### Playbooks
 The previous mentioned repeatable cooking receipts - on which machine(s) do you want to execute which tasks and what are the environment parameters (details see [Ansible - About Playbooks][ansible-playbooks]).
 Example: gitserver.yml